Ernest-Yoyowah/FrontendMasteryKit/README.md

-# Coding Interview Preparation
+# Frontend Mastery Kit

-Welcome to my coding interview preparation repository!
-This repository is a collection of my solutions to coding interview questions and challenges.
-It's a showcase of my dedication to problem-solving and my commitment to improving my coding skills.
+Welcome to my Frontend Mastery Kit repository!
+This collection showcases my solutions to various coding challenges and problems, reflecting my dedication to problem-solving and continual improvement of my coding skills.

 ## Overview